UltronFoundationDev/public_docs/UltronChangelog.md

 **In this file Ultron team lists rollout and development updates for each week for all Ultron Foundation main products.**

+## Ultron Foundation updates from 06.11-10.11

+**NFT Staking Hub**
+* Revenue share - the team is engaged in testing.
+We have finished developing the graph.
+Updated the spec.
+* Transfer test server - in progress;
+* Balance monitoring - added addresses to monitoring, then the team will make changes to the dashboard;
+* scanner optimization - in progress;
+* Perform fallback on public (ankr) - completed;
+* Transfer parser - completed;

+**Address Manager**
+* Test vault Integration - integration of the updated Vault version into the address manager - in progress;
+* status endpoint adding - completed;

+**Ulxscan**
+* Redesign of ulxscan - completed, waiting for release;
+* Scanner and api separation, health-check endpoint - completed;
+* GoRutines stop fix - in progress;

+**BlockScout**
+* The deployment version with the new GUI - in progress;

+**UltronSwap**
+* Farming Rewards upd - done;
+* Info Page - done, uploaded to prod;
+* New Meta Descriptions - done;

+**L1**
+* Performance tests of network - in progress, 3 nodes deployed, submitted a proposal on how to reduce the initial time to log into the network.

 ## Ultron Foundation updates from 23.10-27.10

 **NFT Staking HUB**